gillesheinesch/LupoWeb/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Request a feature for LenoxBot
+about: Request a feature for LupoBot
 title: ''
 labels: 't: enhancement'
 assignees: ''